rootjatin/experiments/README.md

 # experiments
-experiments about images and fourier tranform
+experiments about various real world mathematical and AI models